Voxel8/BoundingBoxes.jl/README.md

 julia> Bounds2(int8(1),2,float32(3),float64(4.1))
 Bounds2{Float64}(1.0,2.0,3.0,4.1)
 ```
 There are two main ways.
 The first is an empty construction, which is just defined by a type.
 It creates the bounds with the maximums set to the `typemin` and the maximums set to the `typemax`.
-This ensures that when we update the bounds, everything is either larger or greater then the element.
-The second way of creating a bounds is to just instantiate the type directly.
-As you can see, type promotion is handled so the bounds all have uniform types.
+This ensures that when we update the bounds everything is either greater than, or less than, the element.
+The second way of creating a bounds is to instantiate the type directly.
+Type promotion is handled so the bounds all have uniform types.

 We can also update the bounds:
 ```